How Long Does Ringworm Last?

 • Treats a number of fungal infections

-Speak to your doctor about which treatment is best for you.
-While there are treatments available over the counter from pharmacies, more severe infections may require stronger treatments that are only available on prescription.
+Consult your doctor to determine the most suitable treatment for your specific needs.
+While treatments are available over the counter at pharmacies, more severe infections may require stronger medications that are only available by prescription.

 If seeing your doctor is inconvenient for you, Prescription Doctor's discreet online service can help you get the ringworm or jock itch treatment you need delivered straight to your door.

-No matter which treatment you use, it is crucial that you continue to use them for as long as prescribed, just as you would with antibiotics.
+Regardless of the treatment you use, it is essential to continue using it for the prescribed duration, just as you would with antibiotics.

-Even if you think the infection has cleared up, you may still have it.
-Therefore, you must continue treatment as your doctor as told you to.
+Even if you think the infection has cleared up, it may still be present.
+Therefore, you must continue treatment as your doctor instructed.
 If you stop too early, your ringworm infection could return.
-Similarly to bacterial infections, fungal infections can build a defence against the treatment, making it harder to treat an infection with the same antifungal at a later date.
+Similar to bacterial infections, fungal infections can develop a resistance to treatment, making it harder to treat an infection with the same antifungal at a later date.

 If you think you have ringworm, the best thing to do is to speak to a doctor for a diagnosis, after which they can discuss treatment options available to you.
-Since you can buy some ringworm creams over the counter, it's also worth speaking to a qualified pharmacist for advice.
+Since you can purchase some ringworm creams over the counter, it's also worth consulting a qualified pharmacist for advice.

 What Can You Do To Prevent Ringworm From Spreading?

-If you have ringworm and want to ensure – as far as possible – that you don't pass it on to someone else, here are some things you can do.
+If you have ringworm and want to minimise the risk of passing it on to someone else, here are some steps you can take.

 Avoid touching the rash

-While the urge can be tempting to scratch the area of itchy skin, doing so can cause further damage to the area and may increase your chances of spreading the infection.
+While the urge to scratch the area of itchy skin can be tempting, doing so can cause further damage to the area and may increase your chances of spreading the infection.
 Topical treatments, such as creams and ointments, can help to relieve the sensation of itching and prevent you from scratching.

 You may need to touch the rash when applying a treatment to it.
 However, you must remember to wash your hands after using such products.